intelsdi-x/snap/README.md

 ### Load Plugins

 Snap gets its power from the use of plugins.
 The [plugin catalog](#plugin-catalog) contains a collection of all known Snap plugins with links to their repo and release pages.
-(NOTE: Plugin bundles are deprecated in favor of independent plugin releases.)

 First, let's download the file and psutil plugins (also make sure [psutil is installed](https://github.com/giampaolo/psutil/blob/master/INSTALL.rst)):